difli/agentic-ai-workshop/README.md

 > **🎉 Success!** Your Streamlit front end is up and running, offering an intuitive and professional way for users to interact with your AI-powered customer support system.

-Here’s the updated version of the last two sections with icons:

 ---

 ## Resources 📚🔗